 Ultimately, managers should be looking for the right balance between supervising their remote workforce, providing the support their teams need and giving people a level of freedom and control over their jobs.

-8. Not setting expectations
+8. not setting expectations

 People who are new to remote working should have a clear idea of how they will go about fulfilling their responsibilities from home (or wherever they're based) and the level of productivity they should be aiming for.